Tronikelis/ffcu/README.md

 # ffcu

-Update your firefox with remote themes and user.js config with one command
+Update your firefox with remote themes and remote user.js config + custom local overrides with one command

 ```
 NAME: